 Apply this cult micellar solution to a cotton pad and sweep over skin to gently remove even the toughest of makeup.

-For dehydrated or dry skin types, this hydrating version contains Aquagenium, the brand's patented biological complex that retrains the skin to lock in moisture.
+For dehydrated or dry skin, this hydrating version contains Aquagenium, the brand's patented biological complex that retrains the skin to lock in moisture.

 Created with combination-oily skin types in mind, this micellar water uses Fluidactiv complex to help balance oil production levels and purify skin while cleansing.